There are at least two bands with the name Interference.

-Relationships established then continue: Fergus currently co-writes and guests with Maria Doyle Kennedy, Glen Hansard, and Liam O Maonlaoi.
+Relationships established then continue: Fergus co-wrote and guests with Maria Doyle Kennedy, Glen Hansard, and Liam O Maonlaoi.
 Many Interference songs were written with lyricist Malcolm McClancy.
 Gavin Harte worked with Ferg for years to realise the album.
 They enlisted “DanDan” FitzGerald to design a studio and to oversee the recording and production.
 Interference made their own album independently.
-This is now common practice.
-Some of the production techniques have been adopted by the current wave of artistes, who make their own albums, often in home studios.
+Some of the production techniques were adopted by the current wave of artistes, who make their own albums, often in home studios.
 Indeed, even U2 borrowed the name, and a remarkably similar logo.
 Some of the Interference output is strangely prophetic.

 2) Interference was a short-lived band with Anne Demaranis, David Linton and Michael Brown.